 The Safe Drinking Water Act, or SDWA, was enacted in 2002 by the Province of Ontario as a result of events in Walkerton.
 The SDWA requires owners and operating authorities of municipal residential drinking water systems to have an accredited Operating Authority.

 - Establishes and maintains a quality management system that meets the requirements of Ontario’s Drinking Water Quality Management Standard (DWQMS)

-- Is granted accreditation by a Ministry of the Environment and Climate Change approved accreditation body after a third party verifies that the quality management system meets the requirements of the DWQMS
+- Is granted accreditation by a Ministry of Environment, Conservation and Parks approved accreditation body after a third party verifies that the quality management system meets the requirements of the DWQMS

 The City of Hamilton has received Full Accreditation for its five Drinking Water Systems (DWS)

 Under the SDWA, operators of a municipal drinking water system must have a licence to manage and operate the system.
 To get the licence, the Operating Authority must have: